theforeman/foreman_discovery/README.md

     APPEND initrd=boot/fdi-image/initrd0.img rootflags=loop root=live:/fdi.iso rootfstype=auto ro rd.live.image acpi=force rd.luks=0 rd.md=0 rd.dm=0 rd.lvm=0 rd.bootif=0 rd.neednet=0 nomodeset foreman.url=http://xyz
     IPAPPEND 2

-to the end of the file.
-Note the `foreman.url` option on the APPEND line, which defines where foreman instance is.
+Note the `foreman.url` option on the APPEND line, which defines where the foreman instance is.
 Make sure this is set correctly or discovered hosts will not register to Foreman.
-Then make this the default by altering the `ONTIMEOUT` option:
+Then make this the default by altering the `ONTIMEOUT`
+option:

     ONTIMEOUT discovery